DBS Logo

 Pros: In Singapore, new issues of retail bonds can be purchased easily via ATMs, and thereafter traded on the Singapore Exchange (SGX).

-Cons: There are only 16 retail bonds available on SGX.
-An example is Temasek Holding’s retail bond issues in 2018 and 2021, which were available for retail investors for small investment sizes from S$1,000.
+Cons: Excluding SGS bonds, there are only 14 retail bonds available on SGX, as at the time of writing.
+These are available for retail investors for small investment sizes from S$1,000.

 Individual bonds via over-the-counter (OTC) dealer networks